-- IP Address Select the appropriate option: • Automatic - The PC is set to be a DHCP client (Windows: "Obtain an IP address automatically").
-The Wireless Broad- band router will allocate an IP address to this PC when requested to do so.
-The IP address could change, but nor- mally won't. • DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the Wireless Broadband router will always allocate the same IP Address to this PC.
+Known PCs This lists all current entries.
+Data displayed is name (IP Address) type .
+The "type" indicates whether the PC is connected to the LAN.
+PC Properties Name If adding a new PC to the list, enter its name here.
+It is best if this matches the PC's "hostname".
+IP Address Select the appropriate option: • Automatic - The PC is set to be a DHCP client (Windows: "Obtain an IP address automatically").
+The Wireless Router will allocate an IP address to this PC when requested to do so.
+The IP address could change, but normally won't.
+DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the Wireless Router will always allocate the same IP Address to this PC.
 Enter the required IP address.
-Only the last field is required; the other fields must match the Wireless Broadband router's IP address. • Fixed IP Address - Select this if the PC is using a Fixed (Static) IP address.
+Only the last field is required; the other fields must match the Wireless Router's IP address. • Fixed IP Address - Select this if the PC is using a Fixed (Static) IP address.
 Enter the IP address allocated to the PC.
 (The PC must be configured to use this IP address.)

-MAC Address Select the appropriate option • Automatic discovery - Select this to have the Wireless Broadband router contact the PC and find its MAC address.
-This is only possible if the PC is connected to the LAN and powered On. • MAC address is - Enter the MAC address on the PC.
-The MAC address is also called the "Hardware Address", "Physi- cal Address", or "Network Adapter Address".
-The Wireless Broadband router uses this to provide a unique identifier for each PC.
+MAC Address Automatic discovery - Select this to have the Wireless Router contact the PC and find its MAC address.
+This is only possible if the PC is connected to the LAN and powered On.
+MAC is - Enter the MAC address on the PC.
+The MAC address is also called the "Hardware Address", "Physical Address", or "Network Adapter Address".
+The Wireless Router uses this to provide a unique identifier for each PC.
 Because of this, the MAC address can NOT be left blank.
 Buttons Add as New Entry Add a new PC to the list, using the data in the "Properties" box.
 If "Automatic discovery" (for MAC address) is selected, the PC will be sent a "ping" to determine its hardware address.
 This will fail unless the PC is connected to the LAN, and powered on.
-Update Se- lected PC Update (modify) the selected PC, using the data in the "Proper- ties" box.
+Update Selected PC Update (modify) the selected PC, using the data in the "Properties" box.
 Clear Form Clear the "Properties" box, ready for entering data for a new PC.
 Refresh Update the data on screen.
 Generate Report Display a read-only list showing full details of all entries in the PC database.
 Standard Screen Click this to view the standard PC Database screen.